darinthompson/FoodTruckProject/README.md

 - Terminal Commands

 ### Lessons Learned
-- The biggest obstacle I had when writing this program is that I assumed looping through an array even would print out 'null' if the value at a certain index was null.
+- The biggest obstacle I had when writing this program is that I assumed looping through an array would print out 'null' if the value at a certain index was null.
 But It doesn't.
 I realized that the compliler throws a nullpointerexception at runtime.
 In order to fix this, I had to check every iteration of the loop if the value at a certain position was null.
 If not print it, if not move on.